qulle/oltb/README_INTERNAL.md

     values: [1, 2, 3, 4]
 });
 ```

-Add the get parameter to the url `/?oltb-debug=true` to also display the logged messages in the browser console.

 ### OLTB Namespace
 All classes and id:s in the project are prefixed with the namespace `oltb`.